Counselling facts and figures

 Relationships and family

 Relationships are a vital part of our lives.
-They can bring us great happiness and strong connections with our family members, friends, and work colleagues help us maintain health, well-being, and fulfillment.
+They can bring us great happiness and strong connections with our family members, friends, and work colleagues, which help us maintain health, well-being, and fulfilment.
 While for many people these relationships offer an important source of love, support, and advice, for others, it may not come so easy.

 Discrimination and minority groups